ludovic4g/ludovic4g/README.md

 ## welcome to lud's profile! 🍬

-    - m.sc in data science📊 and artificial intelligence🤖 @ Università degli Studi di Salerno!
+* _m.sc in data science📊 and artificial intelligence🤖 @ Università degli Studi di Salerno!_
-    - currently focusing in vr/ar application development for safety training and stress evaluation in industrial environments!🔩
+* _currently in vr/ar application development for safety training and stress evaluation in industrial environments!🔩_
-    - currently studying artificial intelligence, robot programming and geographical information systems!📋
+* _studying in this semester: artificial intelligence, robot programming and geographical information systems!📋_
-    - concept art, game development and kuromi enthusiast!🩶
+* _concept art, game development and kuromi enthusiast!🩶_

 ## tools i work with: